integer-class/object-oriented-programming/README.md

 - Please don't commit directly to the `main` branch because you're more likely to override other people's work.
 Nobody wants that
 - Please submit all your jobsheets as a Pull Request with the appropriate title to avoid confusion.
+- Please write the week number and your name as the Pull Request title